Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Introduction

+Together, the cognitive effort of bid formation tasks and the communication overhead of repeated query rounds constitute what we refer to as the \emph{participation burden}, a critical aspect of market design which can decrease practical usability and lead to suboptimal participation if left unadressed~\cite{scheffel2011experimental}.
+Given prosumers' limited cognitive and communication resources, practically-usable \acp{LEM} require transparent pricing and intuitive preference elicitation formats.
+While the aforementioned \ac{LEM} mechanisms expose clear trade-offs between economic properties and practical usability, none explicitly internalize participation burden as a design objective, either ignoring it or addressing it in an ad-hoc manner through decision support tools~\cite{Hubner_Hug_2025} or simplified parameterisations~\cite{Kiedanski_Orda_Kofman_2020}.
+Achieving an effective balance between desirable economic properties and practical usability thus remains an open challenge for \ac{LEM} design.

+To address the aforementioned gaps, this paper introduces a unified \ac{LEM} framework that jointly pursues two design objectives rarely considered together: accurate elicitation of combinatorial prosumer preferences, and limited participation burden~\cite{survey_sousa_2019}.
+Our contributions are as follows:

-\begin{enumerate} \item A novel combinatorial exchange mechanism for \acp{LEM} with heterogeneous and interdependent energy and grid-support products, without enforcing a strict producer-consumer dichotomy; \item A practical and scalable iterative clearing mechanism combining linear pricing and package queries, for transparency and simplicity of the communication format, with ML-aided price discovery to mitigate communication overhead due to slow convergence; \item A comprehensive analytical and empirical evaluation of the achievable trade-offs between theoretical properties, including incentive compatibility and market efficiency, and practical usability, including computational and communication complexity for prosumers and market operators, across diverse \ac{LEM} scenarios. \end{enumerate}
+\begin{enumerate} \item We propose a unified multi-product \ac{LEM} framework, that jointly clears heterogeneous and interdependent energy and grid-support products in a two-sided exchange architecture, extending single-product and separable multi-product designs to a fully combinatorial setting without enforcing a producer-consumer dichotomy; \item We develop a practical and scalable iterative clearing mechanism applied to the proposed \ac{LEM} that combines linear pricing and \textit{intuitive} package queries, to minimize the prosumers' \textit{cognitive effort}, and leverages an ML-aided price discovery algorithm to accelerate convergence and reduce \textit{communication overhead}.
+Together, these improvements mitigate the prosumers' \textit{participation burden.} \item We conduct a systematic analytical and empirical evaluation of the achievable trade-offs between desirable economic properties, such as incentive compatibility and market efficiency, and practical usability, including participation burden for prosumers and computational complexity for market operators, across diverse \ac{LEM} scenarios. \end{enumerate} Crucially, by treating practical usability as an explicit design objective alongside economic properties, this novel approach equips market designers with the tools to tailor the proposed \ac{LEM} framework to the specific needs and capabilities of their target prosumers, enabling \ac{LEM} designs that are not only theoretically sound but also practically usable.

 \textbf{Outline:} Section~\ref{sec:prelimin} describes the challenges associated with prosumers participating in \acp{LEM} and the proposed framework, while the proposed mechanisms are described in Section~\ref{sec:iterexch}.
 Section~\ref{sec:numexp} describes the numerical experiments and Section~\ref{sec:conclusion} concludes the paper.